VictoriaMetrics/VictoriaMetrics/app/vmauth/README.md

   #
   # The given user can send maximum 10 concurrent requests according to the provided max_concurrent_requests.
   # Excess concurrent requests are rejected with 429 HTTP status code.
-  # See also -maxConcurrentRequests command-line flag for limiting the global number of concurrent requests.
+  # See also -maxConcurrentPerUserRequests and -maxConcurrentRequests command-line flags.
 - username: "local-single-node"
   password: "***"
   url_prefix: "http://localhost:8428"